SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 With the concept explained, we can now go ahead and enable authorization for our application.
 This involves the following steps:

 1. Define scopes and role-templates in the security configuration file (xs-security.json)
-2. Recreate the uaa service instance based on the xs-security.json configuration
+2. Recreate the UAA service instance based on the xs-security.json configuration
 3. Add authorization checks in the front- and back-end modules
 4. Create roles and role collections from templates and assign them to users